 dome of the rock jerusalem

 jerusalem

 I am a far better traveller now than what I was when I visited Jerusalem.
-I didn't know what to expect and, admittedly, I was still a little green when I first stepped foot in to what is without doubt the most holiest of cities.
-Jerusalem has an intensity that I have experienced in very few places.
-It's a frantic, gritty and intoxicating place where pilgrims and believers from many of the world's religions converge to show their devotion amid an atmosphere of extraordinary security and unrelenting tension.
+I didn't know what to expect and, admittedly, I was still a little green when I first stepped foot in this most holy of cities.
+Jerusalem has an intensity that I have experienced in very few other places.
+It's a frantic and intoxicating place where pilgrims and believers from some of the world's religions converge to show their devotion amid an atmosphere of extraordinary security and unrelenting tension.

 The views of Jerusalem's iconic Dome of the Rock, glittering in the burning sun, was a true sight to behold.
-It is the kind of building which makes you feel alive; one which makes you feel like you are not just a passive onlooker superficially ticking off a list of must-see landmarks, but are part of something far more significant - whatever that may be.
+Even the word "iconic", much overused by lazy travel writers, doesn't even come close to paying the majesty of this building.
+It is the kind of building which makes you feel alive; one which makes you feel like you are not just a passive onlooker ticking off a list of must-see landmarks, but are part of something far more significant.
 If Jerusalem is the body of world religions, then The Dome of the Rock and Temple Mount are its beating heart.
 At the Western Wall never before have I seen such devotion accompanied by the promise of uncompromising violence; military personnel tenderly kissing the Wall whilst cradling their black, shiny machine guns.
 Indeed, during our visit to the Western Wall Plaza, an argument erupted between a small group of Ultra Orthodox Jews and what I took to be an Australian tourist (from the accent).
-Their heated debate about scripture and theology teetered on the brink of flaring into violence, with one threatening, "Come here again and there will be trouble."
-And he meant it.
-With so many machine guns about, the sun beating down upon me and arguments about which I knew nothing breaking out sporadically all around, it felt like the right time to beat a hasty retreat and head for the relative safety of a nearby restaurant - named, perhaps reassuringly, the "All Nations Café".
+Their heated debate about scripture and theology teetered on the brink of violence, with one threatening, "Come here again and there will be trouble".
+With so many machine guns about, the sun beating down upon me and with arguments about things I did not understand breaking out around me, it felt like the right time to make a hasty retreat by heading for the perceived safety of a nearby restaurant named, perhaps reassuringly, the "All Nations Café".

+dome of the rock jerusalem